 Cybill Shepherd and Bruce Willis did not get along during production.
 Willis' success with Die Hard (1988) further strained their relationship.
 Willis became a major film star, and bristled at being the second-billed actor on a TV series.
 He also resented Shepherd, blaming her for many of the shooting delays.

-Bruce Willis made the film Die Hard (1988) while starring in "Moonlighting."
+Bruce Willis made the film Die Hard (1988) while starring in this show.
 By the time the series ended, "Die Hard" was available on VHS.
-In one of the last "Moonlighting" episodes, Willis and a love interest are seen walking past a video rental store while an employee is tearing a "Die Hard" poster down from the window.
+In one of the last "Moonlighting" episodes, Willis and a love interest walk past a video rental store while an employee tears a "Die Hard" poster down from the window.

-Episodes took 12 to 14 days shoot, much longer than the usual 7 days for an hour-long series.
-Dialogue was often written hours before shooting.
+Episodes were shot in 12 to 14 days, much longer than the usual 7 days for an hour-long series.
+Dialogue was often written only hours before shooting.
 Scenes were sometimes filmed days before airing.
-Because of the delays, the series never reached the usual 22 episodes per season.
-Only 66 episodes were produced in five years.
+Because of the delays, the series never reached the usual 26 episodes per season.
+Only 66 episodes were produced from 1985-89.

-Many episode contain a shot of Maddie's feet stepping off of the elevator and walking to her office.
-Glenn Gordon Caron admitted that these shots only existed to give him time to complete the script.
-Episodes would often begin shooting without a completed script and were constantly being rewritten.
-Caron would continue writing while the shots of Maddie's feet were being set up and filmed.
+Many episodes included a shot of Maddie's feet stepping off of the elevator and walking to her office.
+Glenn Gordon Caron admitted that the shots existed to give him time to complete the script.
+Scripts were constantly re-written, and shooting often began without a completed script.
+Caron would continue writing while shots of Maddie's feet were set up and filmed.

 At various times throughout the series, actors would looked directly into the camera and talk to the audience.
 The dialogue mentioned the producers, director, writers, and/or script.
 In the season 2 finale, the characters left the set and ran around the studio.